nhayward/revpit/user/pages/02.editors/michelle-rascon/bio.md

 ##### Bio

-Michelle Rascon is a freelance fiction editor who works with self-publishing and traditional authors to strengthen their writing while respecting their unique voice.
-Her specialties are dark fantasy, LGBTQIA+, paranormal romance and fantasy, and women’s fiction.
-Michelle enjoys naps, reading, binge-watching medical or crime dramas, and playing video games.
+Michelle Rascon is a freelance fiction editor with over five years of experience working with successful self-publishing and querying authors.
+Her goal is to strengthen your writing while respecting your unique voice.
+Her specialties are adult books in dark fantasy, LGBTQIA+, paranormal, romance, urban fantasy, and women’s fiction.
+An introvert at heart, Michelle enjoys naps, reading, gaming, listening to music, and cuddling with her cat.

+**Pronouns: She/Her**

 ##### MSWL

- * **Adult:** Dark fantasy, horror, LGBTQIA+, romance, women’s fiction.
-I want something that will make me laugh and cry and close the book feeling satisfied or scare me enough to leave the lights on at night.
- * **YA:** Dark fantasy, LGBTQIA+, paranormal, sci-fi.
-I’d love to read a novel with heartbreaking themes.
- * **MG:** Contemporary, horror, mystery, paranormal, suspense, thriller.
-Give me something to keep the kid at heart in me on my toes.
- * **Please do not send** epic or high fantasy, faith-based, historical anything, magical realism, military-based, space operas, or anything over 99,000 words.
+**MG - YA/Crossover - A/NA**

+ * Dark Fantasy
+ * Horror (psychological, supernatural)
+ * Mystery (MG only)
+ * Paranormal (ghosts, vampires, werewolves, witches)
+ * Retellings (gender-bent, diverse)
+ * Romance (contemporary, paranormal, slow-burn, steamy, sweet, all the tropes)
+ * Women's Fiction
+ * \#OwnVoices
+ * Body diversity
+ * Humor
+ * LGBTQIA+
+ * Mental health

+Please **do not** send anything to do with car accidents, even minor scenes, including backstory. **No exceptions**.
+I am also not accepting epic or high fantasy, Christian fiction, historical anything, magical realism, military-based, sci-fi, or speculative fiction for this contest.
+I am not limiting my word count this year, but it should be within or close to publishing standards for the genre.

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

-When I connect with the character, I connect with the story.
-Let me experience the main character’s emotions, decisions, and circumstances _with_ them.
-I want a clear POV that jumps right into what is happening in their world as the MC continues their journey.
+Open with the character(s) promised in the query letter.
+Give me a deep POV that lets me experience what the character is experiencing instead of telling me what the character is experiencing.
+I want a sense of who the main character is, where they are in their life, where they are going, and what they're risking.
+Show me that you know how to create a scene and understand the basics of the craft.
+Leave me wanting more.

 **What can writers expect from working with you during #RevPit, including communication?**

-You can expect a partnership.
-We’ll start by discussing your major concerns and questions via our chosen method(s) of communication.
-My goal is to help you perfect the story you’ve envisioned while keeping your voice.
-My focus during the first round of developmental editing is the big picture content like world-building, character development, action, pace, and plotting.
-You’ll receive comprehensive feedback and suggested changes using comments and track changes with Word.
-After you’ve made revisions, I’ll complete another round to review the changes and provide more feedback.
-We’ll also polish the query letter and first five pages together for the showcase.

-My preferred methods of communication are social media and email.
-I will not do video chats or phone calls.
+My preferred methods of communication are email and social media chats.
+I do not offer video calls or phone calls.

+We'll start by discussing your major concerns about the manuscript and the aspects you feel work well.
+Then, I'll read the full manuscript and write an editorial letter highlighting the strengths, opportunities, recommended revisions, and the next steps you should consider.
+We’ll have a follow-up chat to discuss any clarifications needed so you can get to work on revisions.
+We'll also polish your query letter and first five pages together for the showcase.
+I'll be available for brainstorming and support throughout the entire process, and I hope for long after!

 **What do you expect from writers during the #RevPit revision process, including communication?**

-Open communication, responsiveness, and respect are essential.
-If you have questions, ask!
-If you have concerns, voice them!
-If you do not want to make a particular change, tell me!
-This is your baby, and I expect you to protect it fiercely while also allowing it to change and grow.
+Mutual, open communication, responsiveness, and respect are essential to a positive working relationship.
+I expect you to ask questions, voice your concerns, and refuse to make certain subjective changes.
+Your book is your baby, and I want you to protect it fiercely while also allowing it to adjust and grow.
+I also expect you to work at least as hard as I will.

-Prepare to make significant revisions in a limited amount of time, including cutting, adding, and reshaping.
-I expect you to work as hard, dedicate as much time, and lose as much sleep during the time we have together as I do.

 **What hobbies do you have outside of writing and editing?**

-I love napping, bugging my cat for pets, playing video games, reading, and watching TV.
+Sometimes I squeeze in a TBR book or an audiobook.
+The kid and I go for walks on most weekdays.
+I practice yoga and lift weights.
+I listen to music.
+Sometimes I play video games.
+The hubs and I watch TV or movies on weekend nights.
+Occasionally, we play board games or watch TV as a family.
+I also find a way to annoy my cat every day.

-**What is your favorite book to reread, and why?**
+**What was your favorite show to binge watch in the last year?**

-_The Girl Who Loved Tom Gordon_ by Stephen King because it feels like home.
-I read it in my teen years and connected with the main character’s perseverance despite her circumstances.
+_The Queen's Gambit_.